bsdimp/venix/doc/sync.md

   * caller pushes args in reverse order onto the stack
   * caller pops the args when done
 * We may have found a bug in the startup code

+## Open Quesitons
+* What does es point to?
+We can assume ds, but have no evidence for that
+* What are the other args to system calls?
+How are values copied back?
+* what is a_entry if not an entry point?
+* System III source for sync, or ???